laura-hill/techtoyousoon/aws/projects/Birds/README.md

     - Within Route 53 a record set should be configured to send requests to the Cloudfront distribution.

-    - After the stack created, following outputs should be given;
+    - After the stack is created, following outputs should be given;

       - Full DomainName of Birds Carousel Application